Intermittent fasting: the complete guide to starting and progressing

 Listen to your body

 Intermittent fasting is not a penance.
-If you feel dizzy, shaky, unable to focus, or persistently irritable, break the fast.
-If these symptoms keep happening, the protocol is too aggressive for you — shorten your fasting window or try a different method.
+If you feel dizzy, shaky, unable to concentrate, or persistently irritable, break the fast.
+If these symptoms repeat, the protocol is too aggressive for you — shorten the fasting window or try another protocol.
 Flexibility is a strength, not a weakness.

-16:8 (or "Leangains") is the most studied and practiced: skipping breakfast allows you to concentrate 2-3 meals between noon and 8 PM.
-5:2 (popularized by Dr. Michael Mosley) alternates 5 normal days with 2 non-consecutive days at 500-600 kcal — great for people who hate daily restrictions.
-Eat-stop-eat involves a 24-hour fast once or twice a week (e.g., dinner-to-dinner).
-OMAD (One Meal A Day) concentrates all food into a single meal — effective for some, but carries a risk of under-eating for others.
-Every protocol has benefits; the best one is the one you can stick to long-term.
+16:8 (or "Leangains") is the most studied and practiced: skipping breakfast allows you to concentrate 2-3 meals between noon and 8 pm.
+5:2 (popularized by Dr. Michael Mosley) alternates 5 normal days with 2 non-consecutive days at 500-600 kcal — it suits people who hate daily restrictions.
+Eat-stop-eat involves a 24 h fast once or twice a week (for example, dinner-to-dinner).
+OMAD (One Meal A Day) concentrates eating into a single meal — effective for some, risky for under-eating for others.
+Each protocol has its advantages; the best one is the one you can stick with over time.

 What happens in your body during fasting

-During the first 4-8 hours, your body draws from hepatic glycogen (liver glucose stores).
-Around 12-16 hours, glycogen is depleted and fat oxidation significantly increases.
-Growth hormone rises (up to 5x after a 24-hour fast), protecting muscle mass during fat mobilization.
-Autophagy — the "cellular cleanup" process where cells recycle damaged components — kicks in significantly after 16-24 hours.
+During the first 4-8 hours, your body draws from liver glycogen (the liver's glucose reserves).
+Around 12-16 hours, glycogen is depleted and fatty acid oxidation increases significantly.
+Growth hormone rises (up to 5x after 24 h of fasting), protecting muscle mass during fat mobilisation.
+Autophagy — the "cellular cleanup" process where cells recycle their damaged components — activates significantly after 16-24 hours.
 Insulin drops to its minimum, promoting long-term insulin sensitivity.

 Who should NOT fast

-Intermittent fasting is discouraged for pregnant or breastfeeding women, people with a history of eating disorders (anorexia, bulimia), Type 1 diabetics, growing children and adolescents, and people on medication that must be taken with food at fixed times.
+Intermittent fasting is contraindicated for pregnant or breastfeeding women, people suffering or having suffered from eating disorders (anorexia, bulimia), type 1 diabetics, growing children and adolescents, and people on medication that must be taken with food at fixed times.
 Women of childbearing age should be cautious: some studies suggest that prolonged fasting can disrupt the menstrual cycle and the female hormonal axis.
-A 14:10 protocol is generally better tolerated than 16:8 by women.
+A 14:10 protocol is generally better tolerated than 16:8 in women.

 FoodCraft Tip